 Option c: all fishing prohibited January 1 through April 30, all fishing allowed May 1 through December 31 (Identical to current Edges regulations).
-Option d: all fishing prohibited year-round.

 Alternative 3.
 Close an area bracketing the 40 fathom contour between the current closed areas of Madison-Swanson and the Edges (approximately 244 square nm), making it one continuous area.